 By JOHN CROFT, FAA NextGen Outreach and Reporting

-Pilots accustomed to receiving live ADS-B traffic updates from FAA radar through the Traffic Information Service-Broadcast will feel blind — and less safe — if that service gets shut off.
+Pilots accustomed to receiving live ADS-B traffic updates from FAA radar through the Traffic Information Service-Broadcast (TIS-B)will feel blind — and less safe — if that service gets shut off.

 But that is exactly what might happen if their ADS-B equipment is transmitting hazardous information or performing incorrectly during a given number of flights.